Sarajevo in 2 Days

 1984 Winter Olympic Stadium

 For a British person of a certain age, the Sarajevo Olympics is synonymous with scenes of Torvill and Dean’s gold winning ice dance Bolero.
-It’s a bit forlorn nowadays and not much to see, but it was a nice walk!
+The Winter Olympic Stadium is a bit forlorn nowadays and not much to see, but it was a nice walk!

 Sarajevo Winter Olympic Stadium